mttmtt31/xg-cnn/README.md

    ```

 Please note that this piece of code was not optimised, as it was meant to be run only once.
-> NOTE: Should you download our dataset or recreate your own, in the `data` folder you will find a CSV file which allows you to find, for each shot in the dataset, the corresponding match_id and event index, as provided by [StatsBomb](https://github.com/statsbomb/open-data).
+> NOTE: Should you download our dataset or recreate your own, in the `data` folder you will find a CSV file (called `data/matching.csv`) which allows you to find, for each shot in the dataset, the corresponding match_id and event index, as provided by [StatsBomb](https://github.com/statsbomb/open-data).

 # Prepare the dataset
 Once the JSON is downloaded, it needs to be turned into a labeled dataset.
 Each element of the dataset is a numpy array of shape $2\times30\times40$.
 The label is $1$ if the shot was converted into a goal, or 0.